ZhishengLin2020/ZhishengLin2020.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-When the machine can touch, see and feel, the world will change!

 Updates
 ----------
-* Seeking for 2020 Summer research/project opportunity in Machine/Deep Learning
+* Seeking for 2020 Summer research/project opportunity

 Education
 ----------